34-Year-Old Cornerback – Free Agent

 There was no outlook written for Adam Jones in 2018.
 Check out the latest news below for more on his current fantasy value.

 Adam Jones Contract Information:

-Jones agreed to a three-year deal to stay with the Bengals in March of 2013.
+Signed a three-year contract with the Bengals in March of 2016.

 To instantly reveal our fantasy analysis of every player – including Adam Jones – simply subscribe now.

 |2018 Proj||34||Subscribe now to see our 2018 projections for Adam Jones|

 Age is determined on September 1st of each season.

 |Snap Count||Tackles||Defensive Stats||Fumbles||Kick Ret||Punt Ret|

 A blank stat line is used above whenever a player was not on the field for any plays in the game that week.